 fairly useful resource for many DIY speaker builders such as

-myself.
-These theories are merely a short summary of
+me an email.
+These theories are merely a short summary of different enclsoure

-concepts, ideas, articles, papers, and books that I've read in
+types, concepts, ideas, articles, papers, and books that I've read

 speaker enclosure design.
 By no means does this represent a